 Save Me a Seat centers around two characters that are in the same 5th-grade class at Albert Einstein Elementary School in Hamilton, New Jersey.
 Ravi is “just off the boat” from Bangalore, India.
 His dad has been transferred.
 Joe is all American.
 He has APD (Auditory Processing Disorder) which causes him to not be able to filter out noises to concentrate on his school work.
 APD is also the reason Joe doesn’t have friends.
 The story is told in alternating chapters between these two characters.

 The problems for both boys begin to escalate.
-Since Joe’s mother gets a job as a lunchroom monitor.
+First, Joe’s mother gets a job as a lunchroom monitor.
 She completely embarrasses Joe on the first day of school by blowing him a kiss across the lunchroom.
 Ravi tells his family that his teacher thinks he needs extra help because no one can understand his English.